-A. Overview of the Area.
+- A. Overview of the Area.
 The western side of State Road 7 is currently home to many heavy agricultural uses and agri-business facilities along its entire stretch through the Agricultural Reserve.
 Uses include packing plants, feed stores, the Bedner's farmer's market, transshipment uses, landscape services with nursery, chipping and mulching, and other uses allowable in the Agricultural Reserve future land use designation.
-Additional sites with Commercial future land use and Residential AGR-PUDs also exist in the vicinity of the SR-7 and Atlantic Avenue corridors.
-Many of these heavy agricultural and other non-residential uses are vehicular based.
-Specifically, the subject site is located along a corridor just south of the commercially and industrially designated sites at the intersection of Atlantic Avenue and SR-7.

-- B. Appropriateness of the Amendment.
+Located less than one-quarter mile north of the intersection of State Road 7 and Boynton Beach Boulevard, the subject site is directly adjacent to industrial and agricultural uses, and is in close proximity to institutional, commercial and additional nonresidential land use designations. - B. Appropriateness of the Amendment.
 The Commerce FLU designation and implementing policies provide a framework guiding the extent and location of light industrial uses within the Agricultural Reserve Tier, for which there were previously no guiding policies in the Comprehensive Plan.
 The subject site meets the minimum requirements of the CMR FLU designation (as further discussed later in this report), and allows opportunities for low-trip generating light industrial and/or employment generating uses.
-The proposed amendment will allow for the development of a light industrial use on a parcel fronting State Road 7 adjacent to an existing industrial land use and other nonresidential uses, with proximity to an established industrial and commercial corridor along both sides of Atlantic Avenue. - C. Compatibility.
-The vacant, 7.93-acre site is located on the west side of State Road 7, approximately 0.15 miles south of the intersection of Atlantic Avenue and State Road 7.
-As detailed above, the immediate vicinity consists of several nonresidential uses, including landscape service and nursery to the south; chipping and mulching facility to the west; and, a post office and commercial retail development to the north.
-To the east, across State Road 7, is the single-family residential community of Dakota.
-Approximately one quarter mile to the north of the site, at the northeast and southeast corners of Atlantic Avenue and State Road 7, are industrial future land uses assigned prior to the adoption of the 1989 Comprehensive Plan and subsequent creation of the Agricultural Reserve Tier, with additional nonresidential development further east.
+The proposed amendment will allow for the development of a light industrial use on a 3.41-acre parcel fronting State Road 7, adjacent to existing industrial and commercial uses, with proximity to additional nonresidential land uses in the area.

+Compatibility.
+The 3.41-acre site is located on the west side of State Road 7, near the intersection of Boynton Beach Boulevard and State Road 7.
+The immediate vicinity consists of several nonresidential uses, including landscape service to the south; FCC Environmental vehicle dispatch and storage to the west; and, Atlas Peat & Soil Chipping and Mulching facility to the north.
+To the east, across State Road 7, are the institutional uses of Bethesda West Hospital and Faith Farm Ministries.
+Beyond these sites are parcels of land with an AGR FLU that primarily support agricultural uses.

 The applicant indicates the site will be utilized to support a future light industrial use.
-The CMR FLU and implementing policies establish specific policy requirements dictating the size, location, frontage and access, and submittal of conceptual site plan, thereby providing a framework for where these types of industrial uses may be considered and potentially mitigating negative externalities generated by heavy or intrusive industrial uses.
-As the site is consistent with the CMR FLU designation policies, and is consistent and compatible with adjacent uses and the development pattern of the surrounding area, staff finds that the subject request is compatible.
+The CMR FLU and implementing policies establish specific policy requirements dictating the size, location, frontage and access, and submittal of conceptual site plan, thereby providing a framework for where these types of industrial uses may be considered and mitigating negative externalities generated by heavy or intrusive industrial uses.
+As the site meets the minimum requirements to request CMR FLU and is generally consistent with the land uses and development pattern of the surrounding area, staff finds that the subject request is compatible.

 D. Assessment and Recommendation.
-The amendment proposes to change the future land use (FLU) designation from Agricultural Reserve (AGR) to Industrial with an underlying Agricultural Reserve (IND/AGR) in order to allow up to 155,444 square feet of light industrial uses on the site located on the west side of State Road 7, approximately 0.15 miles south of Atlantic Avenue.
+The amendment proposes to change the future land use (FLU) designation from Agricultural Reserve (AGR) to Commerce with an underlying Agricultural Reserve (CMR/AGR) in order to allow up to 66,843 square feet (.45 FAR) of light industrial uses.
+This site is currently under a code enforcement violation which cites uses on the property, commercial parking lot and storage, which are not allowed in the existing future land use designation.
+The applicant is requesting the CMR designation to allow for a dispatching service.